just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Basics.rst

 .. raw:: html

     <p>
-    <p>Here is a table of some of the technical terms discussed in this lesson.
-Hover over the terms to review the definitions.</p>
+    Here is a table of some of the technical terms discussed in this lesson.
+Hover over the terms to review the definitions.
     <table align="center">
     <tbody>
     <tr>